-Even though a migration is a “one time” thing you’ll actually get the final sign off much quicker if you’re able to repeat it often.
+Even though a data migration is a “one time” thing you’ll actually get the final sign off much quicker if you’re able to repeat it often.
 You’ll be able to collect valuable feedback and incorporate suggestions and corrections faster with more engagement from users.

 Automating deliveries will save time that you can spend talking to people instead.
 You won’t have to be so stringent with UATs and anxious about late change requests.
 If something pops up, just fix it and re-run the thing once again, with new data and quickly.

 Sales, marketing and support people won’t feel easy about new CRM or migration projects.
 They might struggle to grasp what’s going on behind the curtain during implementation and feel put off by it.